-• In November 2013, we acquired G.H.
+- In February 2016, we expanded our relationship with Tommy Hilfiger through a new license for womenswear which includes sportswear, suit separates, performance and denim.
+These categories are in addition to our existing licenses for Tommy Hilfiger dresses, men's and women's outerwear and luggage.
+We believe that Tommy Hilfiger is an iconic American brand.
+We intend to leverage our market expertise to help build sales of Tommy Hilfiger women's appeal. - In June 2015, we entered into a joint venture pursuant to which we acquired a 49% ownership interest in an entity that holds brand rights to the Karl Lagerfeld trademarks for consumer products (with certain exceptions) and apparel in the United States, Canada and Mexico.
+We are also the first licensee of the joint venture, having been granted a license for women's apparel, women's handbags and men's outerwear.
+In February 2016, we expanded our partnership with respect to the Karl Lagerfeld brand through the acquisition of an approximately 19% minority interest in the parent company of the group that holds the worldwide rights to the Karl Lagerfeld brand. - In November 2013, we acquired G.H.
 Bass, a well-known heritage brand that sells footwear, apparel and accessories.
 This acquisition continued the diversification of our product offerings and expanded the scope of our retail business that started with our acquisition of Wilsons in 2008.
-We expect to apply the expertise of our Wilsons team to the operations of the G.H.
-Bass business and be able to leverage the infrastructure at Wilsons to benefit Bass.
-Since acquiring Bass, we have added licenses for Bass footwear and retail in Europe and for Bass men's sportswear.
+Since acquiring Bass, we have added licenses for Bass footwear and retail in Europe, men's sportswear and men's and boy's tailored clothing.
 In addition, in March 2015, we entered into a wholesale license agreement with Genesco to design, distribute, and market G.H.
 Bass men's, women's and children's footwear in the United States and Canada.
 We believe Genesco's expertise and market leadership in footwear will complement our G.H.
 Bass team.
 This initiative is part of our plan to continue to revitalize and build the G.H.
 Bass heritage brand through improved assortments and additional category licenses with strong partners.

 - We have continually expanded our relationship with Calvin Klein.
 Initially, we had licenses for Calvin Klein men's and women's outerwear.
-Between 2005 and 2011, we added licenses for women's suits, dresses, women's performance wear, women's better sportswear, women's handbags and small leather goods and luggage, as well as to operate Calvin Klein Performance retail stores in the United States.
-In April 2013, we added a license for Calvin Klein men's and women's swimwear that became effective as of December 1, 2013.
-In March 2014, the current term of each of our Calvin Klein license agreements was extended to December 31, 2023. - In December 2012, we entered into a license agreement covering a broad range of women's apparel under the Ivanka Trump brand including women's sportswear, dresses, women's suits and women's outerwear.
-We began shipping Ivanka Trump outerwear and dress products in the third quarter of fiscal 2014 and swimwear product in the second quarter of fiscal 2015.
-We believe this line has excellent potential for expansion. - In August 2012, we acquired Vilebrequin, a premier provider of status swimwear, resort wear and related accessories.
+Between 2005 and 2011, we added licenses for women's suits, dresses, women's performance wear, women's better sportswear, women's handbags and small leather goods, and luggage, as well as to operate Calvin Klein Performance retail stores in the United States.
+We also added a license for Calvin Klein men's and women's swimwear that became effective as of December 1, 2013.
+In March 2014, the current term of each of our Calvin Klein license agreements was extended to December 31, 2023. - In August 2012, we acquired Vilebrequin, a premier provider of status swimwear, resort wear and related accessories.
 We believe that Vilebrequin is a powerful brand and will continue adding more company owned and franchised retail locations and increase our wholesale distribution throughout the world, as well as develop the business beyond its heritage in men's swimwear, resort wear and related accessories.